#Nmap

 Login page http://cozyhosting.htb/login

-After running dirsearch -u http://cozyhosting.htb/"
+After running dirsearch -u http://cozyhosting.htb/" we found an endpoint

 http://cozyhosting.htb/actuator